 The MSc internship at ANU provides you with an opportunity to broaden your scientific horizon and to strengthen your professional skills and attitude in an organisation outside Wageningen University.
 The internship provides you the opportunity to work outside Wageningen University at a host organisation in the Netherlands or abroad, e.g. a company, public institution, consultancy firm, research organisation, another university or non-governmental organisation, thereby broadening your academic horizon.
 The host organisation/work should be of sufficiently high academic standard to reflect the desired level of Wageningen graduates.
-During the internship you work on a defined research part and learn the “ins and outs” of the organization.
+You can choose a research or professional internship.
+In a research internship, you work on a single research project that is completed with a research report.
+In a professional internship, you contribute to different projects.
+You complete the professional internship with a set of deliverables and a context report.
+During the internship you learn the “ins and outs” of the organization.
 The host-organisation provides a “taste” of potential future employment, new scientific knowledge and methods as well as new contacts.
 The learning outcomes of the internship are at least:

 - apply knowledge and skills acquired during the course of study;